 “Hannah Wilke: Sculpture in the Landscape” is an outcome of the ongoing Temple Contemporary initiative Tyler Mentors.
-This unique program supports working relationships between the Tyler School of Art’s distinguished alumni and our recent graduates.
+This unique program supports working relationships between the Tyler School of Art and Architecture’s distinguished alumni and our recent graduates.
 Lauren Rosenblum, who received her master’s degree in art history from Tyler in 2012 and is now a PhD student in art history at The Graduate Center, City University of New York, was selected by the Hannah Wilke Collection & Archive, Los Angeles, as an emerging scholar whose research interests in the history of feminist art practice and the landscape were an ideal match for this project.
 Rosenblum’s research for her catalog essay, “Before her Landscape, a Backdrop for Hannah Wilke’s California Series,” included a trip to the Hannah Wilke Collection & Archive, Los Angeles.

 The photographs in the exhibition reveal an "unexplored arc of Wilke's creative work: oblique references to the design and depiction of an alluring, picturesque landscape as manifestation of her feminist politics," said Rosenblum.
 "Wilke's photographs register both metaphors of woman as nature and woman in nature."